Raise awareness about causes that impact our community.

 When you advocate with United Way, lawmakers take notice.
 Sign up today to receive alerts about policy issues that affect our community.

 One in seven Michigan residents relies on the Supplemental Nutrition Assistance Program (SNAP) to access the nutritious food their families need to grow and thrive.
-Join us in telling our elected officials to reject H.R.
-2 and instead put forward a bill that will actually help families reach economic stability.Learn more
+Join us in telling our elected officials to protect SNAP in the final version of the Farm Bill.Learn more

 Together, advocates like you have helped protect health care for hundreds of thousands of Michiganders.
 We know the Affordable Care Act can be improved upon, but recent proposals to repeal the law would have been detrimental to millions of American families.
 Any changes to our health care system must expand access, reduce costs and increase quality for all.Learn More